seamplex/feenox/doc/tutorials/110-tensile-test/README.md

 ```{.feenox include="tensile-test-base.fee"}
 ```

 The details of why, how and what “FeenoX input files” look like is discussed in [section\ 3.1 of the Software Design Specification](https://www.seamplex.com/feenox/doc/sds.html#sec:input).
-TL; DR: there are definitions and instructions.
+TL; DR: there are definitions (nouns) and instructions (verbs).
 The first line is a definition that asks FeenoX to solve a mechanical problem.
 The second line is an instruction that reads the mesh that we created in the previous step.